Blizzard Entertainment Responds To Backlash Over Alleged China Support

 — Lachlan Markay (@lachlan) October 8, 2019

-Per The Verge, Riots Games, the developer behind League of Legends, echoed Blizzard’s statement when it chimed in on the controversy earlier today, suggesting that broadcasters must not address sensitive topics during League of Legends e-sports events.
+Per The Verge, Riot Games, the developer behind League of Legends, echoed Blizzard’s statement when it chimed in on the controversy earlier today, suggesting that broadcasters must not address sensitive topics during League of Legends e-sports events.
 According to John Needham, the global head of League of Legends e-sports, this decision is to keep the focus of broadcasts on the game, sport, and players.

 Conversely, Fortnite creator Epic Games has publicly said it will not punish players for political speech.
-The move is notable because Epic games receives investment from Tencent Games Chinese gaming giant Tencent, which also has stakes in Riot Games.
+The move is notable because Epic games receives investment from Chinese gaming giant Tencent, which also has stake in Riot Games.

 Public support of Hong Kong protestors has been divisive.
 The NBA’s recent lack of support for General Manager Daryl Morey’s support of the protestors has sparked criticism from many, including Democratic presidential candidates Elizabeth Warren and Andrew Yang.
 Yang also criticized China’s decision to ban NBA streams, calling the move “ridiculous.”